RPTST/linux_boost/README.md

     $cat /sys/devices/system/cpu/cpufreq/boost

 This will verify boost is working.
-It should be 1 for enabled, or 0 for disabled.
+If it is working it should return a 1 for enabled, or 0 for disabled.